ShriGaneshPurohit/SustainableSathi/README.md

 Sikka Pranali calculates credit points for users based on the quantity of precious metals recovered from correctly disposed e-waste.
 Users can convert these credit points into Indian Rupees (INR).

 ### 4. Legal Compliance
-Our website features government regulations and policies related to e-waste management to promote adherence to legal standards.
+Our app features government regulations and policies related to e-waste management to promote adherence to legal standards.

 ### 5. Data Analysis
 Government authorities can access, analyze, and record data related to e-waste management through our website.